Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Gravitational Atom in Binary

 \subsection{Binary Orbit Dynamics}

-Now we consider the situation when the saturated GA belongs to a binary system\footnote{In principle, the companion can also carry its own environment, but we neglect this since the companion is assumed to be small.}, and contrast the various possible effects induced by the cloud.
-We mainly focus on Keplerian equatorial circular orbits (for a brief discussion of inclined and elliptical orbits see Appendix.~\ref{Appendix_C}) and assume a large orbit radius so that the cloud's tidal distortion is completely negligible.
+Now we consider the situation when the saturated GA belongs to a binary system\footnote{In principle, the companion can also carry its own environment, but we neglect this since the companion is assumed to be small.} and contrast the various possible effects induced by the cloud.
+We focus on the Keplerian circular orbits on the equatorial plane of the host BH (for a brief discussion of inclined and elliptical orbits see Appendix~\ref{Appendix_C}) and assume a large orbit radius so that the cloud's tidal distortion is completely negligible.
 As we shall see, the binary motion can still receive significant modifications due to the presence of the cloud.